 I'm here for several days, and I'd like to take a few rides...where should I go?

-If you've got plenty of time, get some maps, look at the Trail Information on this site, and try choosing the trails with things you want on them, to come up with your own rides.
-Again, the key words here are Pisgah, Tsali, and DSF.
-If you're going to be riding in Pisgah, buy a Trails Illustrated map of the Pisgah Ranger District, available at most outdoor stores.
+If you've got plenty of time, get some maps, look at the Trailheads on this site, and try choosing the trails with things you want on them, to come up with your own rides.

 Where should I stay in order to hit the best trails in the area?